MysticElven/MysticElven/README.md

 ## 📖 2024 New Year Goals

 - Completing Odin Project Full Stack Ruby on Rails
-- Committing Village88 Training Bootcamp
-- Deep Learning Full Stack Development
-- Daily and More Git Contributions
+- Starting and Finishing FullStackOpen
 - Building more Complex Projects
-- 1000+ Days Commit Streak
+- More Git Contributions

 ## 📫 Connect with me